nblade66/MagicFormula/README.md

 * Updating the nasdaq_stocks.csv file automatically from https://www.nasdaq.com/market-activity/stocks/screener.
 * Adjust Income and balance sheet data for the currency (e.g. TSM is being reported in TWD, when market cap and price info is all in USD).
 I think I can use yh.get_stock_price_data() to get the following arguments:
+  * THIS CHANGE IS NO LONGER NECESSARY; the bug was not in the currency, but rather in Yahoo Finance's TSM data
   * regularMarketPrice
   * regularMarketVolume
   * marketCap